celiberate/TPE/_posts/2018-10-30-ML Prerequisite.md

 title: Learning ML - Prerequisites
 description: Getting started with Machine Learning - Basics
 comments: true
+quote: Beat the data until it spits what you want to learn
 ---
 Standard deviation, eigenValues, patial derivatives...When was the last time you encountered these words.
 For someone like me whose previous encounter with these Mathematics and Statistics topics, were more than a decade back, even getting started with learning ML, required a lot of groundwork and cleaning up the dust settled on those high school maths and statistics concepts.